camunda/camunda-docs-manual/content/update/patch-level.md

 ### XLTS for AngularJS

 These patches replace the AngularJS libraries with XLTS for AngularJS.
-Where AngularJS was licensed entirely under the MIT license, XLTS for AngularJS licenses additional parts under the XLTS for AngularJS – EULA.
-By downloading and using Camunda with XLTS for AngularJS, you agree to the terms of the XLTS for AngularJS – EULA.
-Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details and the terms of the EULA.
+Please see our [third-Party libraries documentation]({{< ref "/introduction/third-party-libraries/_index.md#xlts-for-angularjs" >}}) for details.

 ## 7.18.1 to 7.18.2 / 7.17.7 to 7.17.8